2022/23 Scottish Cup final date, kick off time and when tickets will go on sale

 Advertisement

+Celtic and Rangers met in a replay of last year’s semi final and that match was won by Rangers who eventually went on to lift the trophy, beating Hearts in the final.
+Greg Taylor gave the Hoops a second half lead but Scott Arfield leveled the scores and a Carl Starfelt own goal decided the tie in extra time.

+Ange Postecoglou’s side have made amends this year though.
+Jota scored the winner in their 1-0 win on Sunday.

 Information on ticket sales for the 2022/23 Scottish Cup final will be announced by the respective finalists in the days following the semi finals.
-Traditionally, the SFA do not split the ticket allocation evenly at 50/50 between both sets of supporters and the winner of the Celtic vs Rangers tie will expect a larger allocation than the winner of the Inverness vs Falkirk match.
+Traditionally, the SFA do not split the ticket allocation evenly at 50/50 between both sets of supporters and Celtic tie will expect a larger allocation than what Inverness CT will get.

 There will also be the option to buy experience packages for the match and details on those can be found HERE.
 For supporters who aren’t lucky enough to get a ticket, the final will be broadcast on free to air TV via the BBC.